pump-io/pump.io/HACKING.md

 * Use [databank](https://github.com/evanp/databank).
 Don't write to some storage engine's API.
 * Use [vows](http://vowsjs.org/).

+You can check for (most) style violations with `npm run lint:jscs`, and you can check for JSHint errors with `npm run lint:jshint`.

 ## LOGGING

 * Use [bunyan](https://github.com/trentm/node-bunyan) for logging.